EPCCed/Activities/Activities/Sort/Readme.md

 * A sheet of A3 with a pen to note the scores/sticky dots.

-Label each of the boxes with the colour that it is supposed to act as a sink for - you can either print a label (good to use coloured lables so that green is in green ink for those that are too young to read) for each box or you could get coloured boxes/trugs that match the colour of the objects that you are trying to sort.
+Label each of the boxes with the colour that it is supposed to act as a sink for - you can either print a label (good to use coloured labels so that green is in green ink for those that are too young to read) for each box or you could get coloured boxes/trugs that match the colour of the objects that you are trying to sort.

-You can be as sophistcated as you like.
+You can be as sophisticated as you like.
 We started off with simple boxes:

 ![Simple boxes](imgs/setup1.png)